 Laredo Association of REALTORS® Committees

 The Laredo Association of REALTORS® is also made up of various specially formed committees that are used to advise the Board of Directors.

-The Laredo Association of REALTORS® Finance Committee oversees the treasury of the organization, as well as its financial instruments, budgets, controls and reports.
-It is often chaired by the elected treasurer.
-It should submit a proposed annual budget for board approval and may undertake fundraising projects.
+Oversees the treasury of the organization, as well as its financial instruments, budgets, controls and reports.
+It is chaired by the elected treasurer.
+It should submit a proposed annual budget for board approval.

 The Laredo Association of REALTORS® MLS Committee oversees the organization's Multiple Listing Service, which shall be subject to the Bylaws of the Laredo Association of REALTORS® and such rules and regulations as may be hereinafter adopted.

-Communications & Publications Committee
+Luncheon & Speaker Committee

-Governmental Affairs / TREPAC Committee
+Governmental Affairs / TREPAC

 Reviews proposed laws and rules, taking timely action to support or oppose issues that affect the organization and the profession.
 It organizes efforts to block unfavorable regulations and support favorable laws in the local and state agencies and in the legislature.
 In addition, the TREPAC committee educates members about TREPAC benefits and philosophy of strong property rights and raises funds to meet our TREPAC goals.